-Access Info Europe is leading a new campaign to create Open Government Standards and promote them around the world.
-The idea is to set standards on what open, transparent, accountable and participatory government really means.
+Access Info Europe has led for the last year a campaign aimed to create Open Government Standards and promote them around the world.
+The idea was to set standards on what open, transparent, accountable and participatory government really means.

 Open Government is a hot topic right now, but what does it really mean in practice?
-What should governments be doing in the areas of Transparency, Participation and Accountability to qualify as “open governments”?
-What are the uses of new communications technologies which really advance openness as opposed to merely perpetuating existing bureaucratic practices in a digital environment?
+What should government be doing in the areas of Transparency, Participation and Accountability to qualify as “open governments”?
+What are the uses of new communications technologies, which really advance openness as opposed to merely perpetuating existing bureaucratic practices in a digital environment?

-Over the next few months, we aim to answer those questions, drawing together all the standards already developed by civil society into a coherent structure around the emerging concept of open government.
+Our aim was to answer those questions, drawing together all the standards already developed by civil society into a coherent structure around the emerging concept of open government.

 OGP countries need to take the Right to Information seriously

 Halifax/Madrid, 1 November 2013 - Global right to information organisations Access Info Europe (AIE) and the Centre for Law and Democracy (CLD) today called on Open Government Partnership (OGP) Participating Countries to make serious commitments to strengthen their right to information laws in the next round of action plans, due to be presented in April 2014.

 Open Government Partnership: Civil society challenges Spain's self assessment of open government commitments

 Madrid, 28 October 2013 - Within the framework of the Open Government Partnership, Spain has submitted its self-assessment of its open government commitments made in the April 2012 national action plan.
 Access Info Europe considers that this first action plan introduced by Spain as well as its self-assessment are of low quality and therefore will accomplish little in Spain's development towards a more open government.